dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 >>>
 ```

-Modify the `mortgage.py` program from Exercise 1.3 to create its output using f-strings.
+Modify the `mortgage.py` program from [Exercise 1.10](03_Numbers) to create its output using f-strings.
 Try to make it so that output is nicely aligned.

 ### Commentary

-As you start to experiment with the interpreter, you often want to know more about the operations supported by different objects.
+As you start to experiment with the interpreter, you often want to
+know more about the operations supported by different objects.
+For
-For example, how do you find out what operations are available on a string?
+example, how do you find out what operations are available on a
+string?

 Depending on your Python environment, you might be able to see a list
 of available methods via tab-completion.
 For example, try typing